algosup/2022-2023-project-4-game-design-Team-4/Documents/Specifications/Functional.md

 Game Idea → Game Concept → One Sheet and Final Game Idea → Pitch → Prototype → Demo and/or Vertical Slice → Testing & Iterating → Final Game
 ## B. Development schedule

+// TODO

 ## C. Budget and Resources

+## C.1 Budget

+For this project, more precisely for the development of the game, there's no budget.
+We are using free assets and free tools.

+## C.2 Resources

+Currently, the development team is composed of 5 people.

+- <b>The Project Manager</b>, who is responsible for the project's success and the team's productivity.
+He is also in charge of the project's budget and the team's schedule.

+- <b>The Software Engineer</b>, who is responsible for the game's code and the game's engine.
+He is also in charge of the game's performance and the game's stability.

+- <b>The Tech Lead</b>, who is responsible for the game's architecture and the game's design.
+He is also in charge of the game's scalability and the game's maintainability.

+- <b>The Program Manager</b>, who is responsible for the game's assets and the UI/UX.
+He is also in charge of the game's visual and the game's audio.

+- <b> The Quality Assurance</b>, who is responsible for the game's testing.

+These people have more or less knowledge in the game's creation.

+The main resources used for the development of the game are people's time, knowledge and skills.
 # 10. Glossary

 | **Name** | **Abrevation** | **Definition** |